gatherworkshops/digital-information/_courses/web-data-with-sqlite/flask.md

   - content: |

-      ### Includes folder

-      This is where you keep pieces of HTML code you'd like to use on more than one page.

-      eg. header, footer, navigation

-    notes: |

-      You will need to modify these includes as you develop your project.

-  - content: |

       ### Templates folder

-      In Flask, a template is the HTML layout for a page in your website.
+      A Flask template is the HTML layout for a page (or pages) in your website.

       eg. index, user-profile, contact, generic-page